RafaelDe-Leon/RafaelDe-Leon/README.md

-# Rafael-Portfolio-2
+# Rafael Portfolio

-Link to the live page (https://rafaelde-leon.github.io/Rafael-Portfolio-2/.)
+Link to the live page (https://rafaelde-leon.github.io/)

 ## Built Using